 Currently, WZED collection is largely ad hoc and limited in scope to address specific agency needs.
 Accordingly, it is not easily shared outside of proprietary or agency-specific systems and is difficult to use for purposes other than which it was originally designed.
 A standardized approach is needed to lift these constraints and facilitate sharing of critical work zone-related information seamlessly across multiple jurisdictions, regions, and information delivery platforms, and to convey ongoing benefits and added value; wherein WZED generated for one purpose will have enduring utility in many other applications.
 This is a necessary step to advance the work zone management state of the practice as we prepare for the next generation of transportation operations.

 What are the benefits of standardization?

-Broadly, standardized WZAD enables effective coordination of activities and enhanced mobility and safety in and around work zones.
+Broadly, standardized WZED enables effective coordination of activities and enhanced mobility and safety in and around work zones.
 It meets specifications for content, structure, and format that ensure data are accurately interpreted when communicated to other jurisdictions and stakeholders.
-Specifically, the standardization of WZAD supports and enables:
+Specifically, the standardization of WZED supports and enables: